 THE BOARD OF OVERSEERS

-Harvard Forward is working to elect 5 recent graduates to the Board of Overseers, the highest democratically-elected body at the University.
-We believe the Board of Overseers must be more representative of our alumni and in tune with all Harvard affiliates.
+Harvard Forward is working to elect 3 recent alumnae to the Board of Overseers, the highest democratically-elected body at the University.
+We believe the Board of Overseers must be more representative of our alumni and the broader Harvard community.

 FACTS & FIGURES

 Last time the Board of Overseers was significantly restructured, immediately following the Civil War and 14 years before Radcliffe College was founded.

 Overseers were Harvard students before Harvard Forward elected three recent alumni in the 2020 election.

 Princeton became the first Ivy League school to incorporate recent alumni into its Board of Trustees.
 Today, many schools have instituted similar programs.

 Turnout increase in the 2020 board elections relative to 2019, thanks in part to Harvard Forward's efforts to increase engagement among alumni.

 The Board of Overseers "exerts broad influence over the University's strategic directions" and has the power to approve the President of University and new members of the Corporation.
 It is composed of 30 members, each serving six-year terms.
 All Overseers must be Harvard alumni.